makersmansion/makersmansion/src/weekly/2022/week-27/index.md

 ## TOOLS

-🍿 Someone made this [IFuckingHateJira](https://ifuckinghatejira.com/) website that became viral in the last 7 days.
+🍿 Someone made this [IFuckingHateJira](https://ifuckinghatejira.com/) website that went viral in the last 7 days.
 Some opinions are funny and some are great product feedback - if I would work at Atlassian I would be 👀

 It seems that by this time, Jira is getting the same amount of hate as Internet Explorer used to.
 Not a great place to be 🙃